equinor/neqsimhome/README.md

 *  [Thermodynamic and process calculations in Jupyter](https://github.com/equinor/neqsimpython/tree/master/jupyter)

 ## NeqSim web application
-A  has been developed to run calculation via a web interface.
-Calculations such as TPflash, dew points, phase envelopes and hydrate equilibrium evaluations can be run in the web application.
+A  web application has been developed to run calculation using neqsim via a web interface.
+Calculations such as TPflash, dew points, phase envelopes and hydrate equilibrium calculations can be run in the web application.
 * [NeqSim Web on Github](https://github.com/equinor/neqsimweb)
 * [NeqSim Web application](http://129.241.62.72:8080/NeqSimServer3/faces/Login.jsp) hosted at NTNU